kzahel/web-server-chrome/htaccess/README.md

 Note - There are security measures that when request_path = "" It will deny access to index.html, index (For no .html extension) and index.htm.
 Use `"request_path": "",`. if the file is index.html or index.htm - This will protect every way of access.

-Note - when selecting the file to scan, if the file is some .html and you have the option to remove the .html extension turned on, include the .html extension in the request path.
-The web server will handle it
+Note - when selecting the file to scan, if the file is some .html and you have the option to remove the .html extension turned on, remove the .html from the file.
+It should go from:  `"request_path": "somehtml.html",` to: `"request_path": "somehtml",`.

 Note - Currently, Only ONE ruleset can be set per directory, you can set all of the files or one of the files to obey this.
 To protect / redirect all files in a directory, change the value of `"request_path"` to `"all files"` to make `"request_path": "all files",`.
 Do not expect this to change.
 It would be overly complicated (and make the performance extremely low) to use arrays and to find which one is what and I'ts just not going to happen.